Neutrals can take you just about anywhere

 whether they are warm, cool, light, or dark, as well as their undertones and saturation levels.

-Today, I begin discussing how to use neutrals and their various properties in interiors.
+Today, I discuss how to use neutrals and these attributes in interiors.

 Two main ways